Learning a Neuron by a Shallow ReLU Network: Dynamics and Implicit Bias for Correlated Inputs: Interpolators with minimum norm

 \begin{restatable}{theorem}{thmin} Under Assumptions~\ref{ass:enum} and~\ref{ass:M}: \begin{enumerate}[(i),itemsep=0ex,leftmargin=3em] \item if $\mathcal{M} < 0$ then $\Theta_{\vec{v}^*}$~is the set of all global minimisers of~$\|\vec{\theta}\|^2$ subject to $L(\vec{\theta}) = 0$; \item if $\mathcal{M} > 0$ then no point in~$\Theta_{\vec{v}^*}$ is a global minimiser of~$\|\vec{\theta}\|^2$ subject to $L(\vec{\theta}) = 0$. \end{enumerate} \end{restatable}

-For each of the two cases, we provide a family of example datasets in the appendix.
-We also remark that if the training points were orthogonal then all the $\cos \angle(\vec{p}, \vec{q})$ terms above would be zero and consequently we would have $\mathcal{M} < 0$; this is consistent with the result that, per sign class of the training labels in the orthogonal setting, minimising the Euclidean norm of interpolators coincides with minimising their rank \citep[Appendix~C]{BoursierPF22}.
+For each of the two cases, we provide a family of example datasets in \appendixref{app:inter}.
+We remark that a sufficient condition for $\mathcal{M} < 0$ to hold is that the inner product of any two distinct rows~$\vec{\chi}_k$ of the inverse of the dataset matrix~$\vec{X}$ is non-positive, i.e.~that the inverse of the Gram matrix of the dataset (in our setting this Gram matrix is positive) is a Z-matrix (cf.~e.g.~\citet{Fiedler1962}).
+Also, if the training points were orthogonal then all the $\cos \angle(\vec{p}, \vec{q})$ terms in the definition of~$\mathcal{M}$ would be zero and consequently we would have $\mathcal{M} < 0$; this is consistent with the result that, per sign class of the training labels in the orthogonal setting, minimising the Euclidean norm of interpolators coincides with minimising their rank \citep[Appendix~C]{BoursierPF22}.